CloudCoinConsortium/CloudCoin/RAIDA Protocol/README.md

 ## RAIDA Requirments

-1. Have Data Supremacy (25 Sentinels and 800 Detection Agents)
+1. Have Data Supremacy.
+Cannot be brought down by hackers, governments or even its creators.

 2. 100% Privacy.
 No user accounts, passwords, logins or transactions tracked.

 3. Handle entire worlds traffic.
 (Simular to the DNS).

-4. Transaction Speeds: Less than 2 seconds for 400 notes (up to CloudCoins.
+4. Transaction Speeds: Less than 2 seconds for 400 notes.

 5. Cannot be permanently lost.